-Issue 8: Short Term Accommodation
+ISSUE 8: Short Term Accommodation

-- Consistent with many other local government areas across Australia Gympie has seen a growing interest in the provision of short term accommodation in what has traditionally been regarded as being dwelling stock available for longer term rental accommodation. - It is not accurately known how many of the Gympie region's 22,000 plus existing dwellings are currently being used as short term accommodation. - It is understood that in particular locations such as Rainbow Beach that the prevalence of short term accommodation is greater that might be expected across the region more generally. - It is estimated from a review of accommodation booking websites that between 15 and 20 per cent of the existing dwelling stock at Rainbow Beach is currently available for short term accommodation for at least part of the time.
-This level of non-residential use could be assumed to have adverse impacts upon the availability of housing for permanent residents and/or longer term renters. - There is potential for land use conflict to arise where short term accommodation occurs in close proximity to residential development, particularly with respect to noise, privacy, concerns over personal security, party houses and car parking.

-- Currently the planning scheme identifies short term accommodation as a land use requiring the approval by council of an impact assessment development application in all zones, with the exception of one part of the tourist accommodation zone at Rainbow Beach. - It would appear that a significant proportion of current short term accommodation facilities have commenced without development approval. - It is noted that in some instances the providers of existing short term accommodation facilities may be able to demonstrate existing use rights that would enable them to lawfully continue the activity. - The provision of short term accommodation is not without merit particularly where it is in the wider community interest to foster tourism development. - The task for the planning scheme will be to establish a sustainable balance between the range of sometimes competing land uses that occur across the region.
+- Consistent with many other local government areas across Australia Gympie has seen a growing interest in the provision of short term accommodation in what has traditionally been regarded as being dwelling stock available for longer term rental accommodation. - It is not accurately known how many of the Gympie region's 22,000 plus existing dwellings are currently being used as short term accommodation. - It is noted that a range of short term accommodation offerings are available across the region: - hotels/motels - tourist parks - holiday resorts - bnbs as home based businesses - air bnbs or similar. - Short term accommodation offerings within traditional detached or multi-unit housing settings have the potential to be more disruptive in terms of the local housing market as they are in effect alienating housing stock that would otherwise be available to long term residents. - It is understood that in particular locations such as Rainbow Beach that the prevalence of short term accommodation is greater than might be expected across the region more generally. - It is estimated from a review of accommodation booking websites that between 15 and 20 per cent of the existing dwelling stock at Rainbow Beach is currently available for short term accommodation for at least part of the time.
+This level of non-residential use could be assumed to have adverse impacts upon the availability of housing for permanent residents and/or longer term renters. - There is potential for land use conflict to arise where short term accommodation occurs in close proximity to residential development, particularly with respect to noise, privacy, concerns over personal security, party houses and car parking. - Currently the planning scheme identifies short term accommodation as a land use requiring the approval by council of an impact assessment development application in all zones, with the exception of one part of the tourist accommodation zone at Rainbow Beach. - It would appear that a significant proportion of current short term accommodation facilities have commenced without development approval. - It is noted that in some instances the providers of existing short term accommodation facilities may be able to demonstrate existing use rights that would enable them to lawfully continue the activity. - The provision of short term accommodation is not without merit particularly where it is in the wider community interest to foster tourism development.